 Online Curricula

-Original K-12 Curricular Resources for Your Classroom.
-If you encounter a problem accessing these resources, please email us at crcrts@tulane.edu or call us at 504.862.3143.
+In this page you will find original K-12 Curricular Resources for Your Classroom.
+If you encounter a problem accessing these resources or have questions, please email us at crcrts@tulane.edu.

 • Introducing the Ancient Maya to the Classroom – This curriculum packet, developed by Archaeologist Diane Davies in 2010, provides an introduction to the study of the Ancient Maya and suggests several classroom activities as well as additional resources.
 Check out all the resources developed by Dr. Davies at her site: Maya World.